 - It expires if the investor does not exercise his right and the investor loses his initial money invested while purchasing the warrant

-Stock Warrants are a financial instrument which provides investors with an opportunity to invest and the Company with a source of funding.
+Stock Warrants are a financial instrument that provides investors with an opportunity to invest and the Company with a source of funding.
 They are not very common in today’s world as fewer Companies choose to raise capital using it and they are thinly traded thus having less liquidity and attraction amongst investors.
-However, given their features, they can be a part of investor’s portfolio but investment should be done diligently as like any other financial instrument is also prone to risks.
+However, given their features, they can be a part of an investor’s portfolio but investment should be done diligently as any other financial instrument is also prone to risks.

 This has been a guide to what are Stock Warrant (Share Warrants) and its definition.
 Here we discuss why companies issue stock warrants along with its merits, demerits & limitations.
 You can learn more about finance from the following articles –